Nuit Debout: Winning Thru Occupation

-Urbanite and suburbanite leftists can join these efforts but it requires a time-commitment, the longer the better because resistance camps and (strategically done) direct action are labor intensive.
+Urban and suburban action-focused people can join these efforts but it requires a time-commitment, the longer the better because resistance camps and (strategically done) direct action are labor intensive.

 The Nuit Debout strategy for influencing politicians is more accessible to people in cities whether it is leveraged in solidarity with other campaigns or to push a local issue.
-The strategy is, as quoted in the Guardian by a retired French delivery driver, “at the next big street protest, we simply wouldn’t go home”.
+The strategy, according to a French retired delivery driver quoted in The Guardian, was “at the next big street protest, we simply wouldn’t go home.”
 The big street protest happened on Mar 31, 2016.
 The labor reforms they opposed were ultimately pushed through the legislature two months later, but the formation of Nuit Debout has amplified the voices of discontent expressed through the Occupy Movement in the US..